-Boll Weevil (BW) (Anthonomus grandis) is an insect pest of cotton.
+Boll weevil (Anthonomus grandis) is an insect pest of cotton.
 It is a native of Mexico and Central America and was first detected in Texas in 1892.

-These weevils lay eggs on cotton buds and flowers which are then fed on by the larvae.
-Under optimal conditions there may be eight to 10 generations per season and the the progeny of a single pair of weevils emerging in the spring could reach something like 134 million before the coming of frost.
+These weevils lay eggs on cotton buds and flowers, which are then fed on by the larvae.
+Under optimal conditions there may be eight to 10 generations per season.
+The progeny of a single pair of weevils emerging in the spring could reach approximately 134 million, before the coming of frost, if not controlled.